LearnWeb3DAO/Defi-Exchange/README.md

     - Eth reserve as we all know would be equal to the balance of the contract and can be found using `address(this).balance` so lets just create a function only for getting reserves of the `Crypto Dev` tokens
     - We know that the `Crypto Dev Token` contract that we deployed is an ERC20
-    - so we can just call the `balanceOf` to check the balance of `CryptoDev Tokens` that the contract `address` holds
+    - So we can just call the `balanceOf` to check the balance of `CryptoDev Tokens` that the contract `address` holds

       ```go
       /**
       * @dev Returns the amount of `Crypto Dev Tokens` held by the contract
       */
       function getReserve() public view returns (uint) {
           return ERC20(cryptoDevTokenAddress).balanceOf(address(this));